jarushford/giphy-mario-bros/README.md

 ```

-To run this app you will need to apply for an API key [here](https://developers.giphy.com/)
-Once you have done this, put the key in a file called apiKey.js in the utils directory
+To run this app you will need to apply for an API key [here](https://developers.giphy.com/).
+Once you have done this, put the key in a file called apiKey.js in the utils directory:

 ```
 -> export const apiKey = 'Your API Key'